weslambert/misp2elastic/README.md

 # misp2elastic
-Dockerized methiod to pull threat intel from MISP and use it to enrich Elasticsearch data via Logstash and Memcached
+Dockerized method to pull threat intel from MISP and use it to enrich Elasticsearch data via Logstash and Memcached

 NOTE: This has only been tested in a standalone configuration with Security Onion